Skip to content

 Finland's position in the market

 Finland and the Nordics are gaining a momentum as widely safe and problem free area and relatively close to main European source market in travel.
-Within the Nordic context Finland is a leading winter holiday destination in Central Europe.
+Within the Nordic context Finland is a leading winter holiday destination in Central Europe with Rovaniemi and Kittilä leading the actual searches to book holiday trips according to Traveltainment.

-When thinking other seasons we lack fjords, volcanoes and similar nature wonders and the Finnish culture is least known of the Nordics.
+When thinking other seasons, we lack fjords, volcanoes and similar nature wonders and the Finnish culture is least known of the Nordics.
 This again gives possibilities to develop travel as many ways of holiday making Finland has ideal conditions be it hiking or finding your happiness at a resort or mökki.
-Germans are pros in holidays and need practical information concerning holidays offers and what to do.
+Germans are pros in holidays and need practical information concerning holidays offers and what to do and drive to bookings with offers.

 Accessibility is a key topic when developing travel to Finland.
 Lapland gained a momentum 2016 and managed to make a quick recovery in the winter already reaching pre pandemic level 2022.
 Now the first summer/ autumn scheduled flights are coming to Lakeland and Lapland with positive feedback from the operators and interest to develop the summer further.